 Admissions Information - Doctor of Physical Therapy

-Prospective applicants are encouraged to review important dates for the program, as well as the FAQs page linked on the left-side menu.
+Prospective applicants are encouraged to review the important dates page for the program, as well as the FAQs page linked on the left-side menu.

 Below you will find the basic requirements for admission to the Doctor of Physical Therapy Program at the University of North Florida.
 Please note that satisfaction of the below factors does not guarantee an interview or admission to the program as the application process is highly competitive.
 Applicants to the UNF DPT Program must have: